cerebral/cerebral/README.md

 })
 ```

 The really good thing about asynchronous testing with a `function-tree` is that any async side effect returns a promise, meaning that we do not care about the side effect itself.
-Any async side effect can be mocked with a simple promise, like you see on the **request.get** above.
+Any async side effect can be mocked with a simple resolved or rejected promise, like you see on the **request.get** above.
 If you do care about the side effect though you can still insert it as normal on the context.

 ### API